MonicaMarcal/MonicaMarcal/README.md

 <h3 align="center">Full-stack Developer</h3>

 <p align="left">

 ## Hello, I'm Mônica Marçal! 👋

-I'm passionate about technology and currently pursuing studies in Information Security.

-I have previous experience in customer service, which helped me develop valuable interpersonal skills and taught me the importance of communication and understanding the needs of end-users.
+💚 Passionate about technology, programming, and enthusiastic about information security.

   ### What I'm Currently Doing:

-- 📚 Studying and enhancing my skills in information security.
-- 🌐 Self-learning English to stay updated on the latest global technology trends.
+- 📚 Studying Information Security undergraduate program at <a href="https://www.unisociesc.com.br"> Unisociesc</a>.
-- 💻 Actively participating in the Santander Bootcamp, where I'm gaining knowledge in Fullstack Java and Angular.
+- 💻 Actively participating in the Santander Bootcamp, focused on acquiring knowledge in Java and Angular.
-- 🚀 Expanding my knowledge as a Beginner Cybersecurity Analyst at Hackone.
+- 🚀 Expanding my experience in cybersecurity at <a href="https://ava.hackersdobem.org.br/my/">HackersDoBem</a>, thereby enhancing my knowledge in networks and infrastructure.
-- 📦 Working with technologies like Java, JavaScript, HTML, CSS, MongoDB, MySQL, Angular, TypeScript, Spring Boot, and Node.js.
+- 🌐 Working with technologies such as Java, JavaScript, HTML, CSS, MongoDB, MySQL, Angular, TypeScript, ReactJS, and Node.js.

 <br>